ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 - The `ballerina/log` is depending on `ballerina/io` and also released `1.0.0` version
 - The `ballerina/http` is depending on `ballerina/log` and also released `1.0.0` version

-### Case 1: Dependent Module Released a Patch Version:
+### Case 1: Dependent Module Released a Patch Version

 If the `ballerina/io` is released the `1.0.1` version, the `ballerina/log` or the `ballerina/http` module does not need to update the dependencies.
-(Although it is *recommended* to update to the patch version, there's no issue even if it is not updated since the Ballerina package resolution will automatically resolve the latest patch version).
+(Although it is _recommended_ to update to the patch version, there's no issue even if it is not updated since the Ballerina package resolution will automatically resolve the latest patch version).

-### Case 2: Dependent Module Released a Minor Version:
+### Case 2: Dependent Module Released a Minor Version

 If the `ballerina/io` is released the `1.1.0` version, the `ballerina/log` module should update the `io` version in the default branch to `1.1.0` and release the `1.1.0` (the next minor version) of the `ballerina/log` module.
-Then the `ballerina/http` *must* release the `1.1.0` version with the updated `ballerina/io` and `ballerina/log` dependencies.
+Then the `ballerina/http` _must_ release the `1.1.0` version with the updated `ballerina/io` and `ballerina/log` dependencies.
 This is to ensure that there are no version conflicts occurring in the `ballerina-distribution` and the next Ballerina release.

 ## Handling Essential Breaking Changes